banjuanshua/pytorch-finetune-example/README.md

-# Fine-tune own Image Dataset in Pytorch with ImageNet Pretrained Models
+# Fine-tune baidu Image Dataset in Pytorch with ImageNet Pretrained Models

-fine tuning own image datasets by pre-trained imagenet resnext model
+This repo provide an example for pytorh fine-tune in new image dataset.I use baidu competition's images,for more detail seeing http://dianshi.baidu.com/gemstone/competitions/detail?raceId=17.